Siege of Naarden (1673): Aftermath

 On the Dutch side, the recapture of Naarden was a huge boost; on the French side, the fall gave the Marquis de Louvois a rough couple of weeks.
 The Dutch War was not going well.
 Luxembourg clearly let him know this too.
 He simply did not have enough soldiers left to resist the Dutch.
 Luxembourg wrote 'This forces me to ask, "My God, why have you forsaken me?"'
 Did you not know how strong the Dutch were and that they would try something'.
 If Holland was to be preserved he simply needed more soldiers he reiterated.

-Naarden had showed that the French position in the Netherlands was untenable.
+Naarden had shown that the French position in the Netherlands was untenable.
 The front line had become too long, leaving the Dutch front too sparsely manned.
 With the Imperial army approaching, the situation could become very dangerous.
 The French had to make a choice and perhaps withdraw from the Dutch Republic.
 However, this would be difficult for Louis XIV to stomach.
 Louvois wrote to Luxembourg that 'in his present mood His Majesty would rather give up Paris than Maastricht.'
 Supported by Turenne however, Louvios was able to convince Louis XIV of an evacuation of the Dutch Republic.
 The allied capture of Bonn, an important magazine in the long logistical lines between France and the northern war zone again showed the evacuation to be necessary.
 Louis was deeply shocked and retreated to St Germain where no one, except a few intimates, were allowed to disturb him.
 The next year only Grave and Maastricht remained in French hands.

 Du Pas had been stripped of his rank and expelled from the nobility as a result of the disgrace.
 He would not survive the disgrace he had brought on himself and his family.
 The following year, he sought and found death during the Siege of Grave.